mikailkhona/mikailkhona/README.md

 - Hi, I’m Mikail.
-- I’m interested in Computational and theoretical systems neuroscience
+- I’m interested in Deep learning, transformers and language models.
+I'm also interested in computational neuroscience
-- How to reach me: mikail@mit.edu
+- How to reach me: mikail@mit.edu or mikailkhona@gmail.com

 <!---
 mikailkhona/mikailkhona is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.